clpo13/vinnie/README.md

 ## Usage

-Simply run `vinnie <VIN>` where VIN is a 17-digit Vehicle Identification Number.
+Simply run `vinnie <VIN>` where VIN is a 17-digit vehicle identification number.
 The program will tell you if it's a valid VIN and, if so, print some basic info about the car, such as the model year, manufacturer, region built, and so on.

 ## Contributions